 - yard of soft flannel fabric(s)

-- printable pattern (see below)
+- free printable pattern

 First, you need to make your pattern.
 Tape two pieces of regular sized paper together (side by side) in order to make a larger piece of paper (or you can use an old piece of wide wrapping paper).
 Now, fold that large paper in half and place my printable pattern on the fold where indicated on the printable and cut around the line (leaving the folded area untouched).